How to create a delightful seaside garden

 Good ‘seaside garden colours’ include all the shades of sea, sky or sand – although bright colours also have seaside cred, too.
 Think of decking stripes or cheery checks.

-Pheasant Farm (open for the NGS on several days this year, and also for private groups by appointment) isn’t a ‘seaside garden’.
+Pheasant Farm isn’t strictly a ‘seaside garden’.
 But it overlooks Oare Creek, so there are maritime elements to it, such as this stunning seabird sculpture.

-And finally, don’t forget Faversham Open Gardens & Garden Market Day, on June 25th 10am-5pm.
+Whitstable Open Gardens is usually in May or June, via the NGS.
+And Faversham Open Gardens & Garden Market Day, on the last Sunday in June every year.
 There are no seaside gardens, but there is almost every other sort, plus plants and gardenalia to buy.
 Hope to see you there!